 ECG & Pharmacology Course (ACLS Prep)

 The ECG & Pharmacology course is designed to prepare the health care provider to recognize and interpret basic cardiac (normal and abnormal) rhythms and basic pharmacology practices used in the American Heart Association ACLS courses.
-This course is a no stress ACLS prep.
-Course and is “highly” recommended for health care providers, students, and alike, who are planning on taking the AHA ACLS Provider course for the first time.
+This course is a no stress ACLS prep course and is highly recommended for health care providers, students, and those who are planning to take the AHA ACLS Provider course for the first time.

 Core objectives for the ECG & Pharmacology Course:

 - Understand foundational knowledge of basic anatomy of the myocardium.

 - Describe the relationship of the conduction system to the myocardium.